feimosi/frameworks-code-comparison/README.md

 ### AngularJS

+Templates in AngularJS are compiled by the [$compile](https://docs.angularjs.org/api/ng/service/$compile) service.
-Values of component inputs must be one of the following:
+Values of component properties must be one of the following:
 - string binding (defined as `@`)
 - expression binding (defined as `<`)
 - reference binding (defined as `&`)